-This film was intensely disliked by Roger Moore himself, who was barely on speaking terms with Grace Jones during filming.
+This film was intensely disliked by Sir Roger Moore, who was barely on speaking terms with Grace Jones during filming.
 He did not consider this to be a real 007 movie.
-On the scene where Christopher Walken was machine-gunning hundreds of people, Moore said, "That wasn't Bond, those weren't Bond films.
+Moore said, "I was horrified on the last Bond I did.
+Whole slews of sequences where Christopher Walken was machine-gunning hundreds of people.
+I said, 'That wasn't Bond, those weren't Bond films.'
 It stopped being what they were all about.
 You didn't dwell on the blood and the brains spewing all over the place."

 When Bond is trapped underwater, he opened a tire valve, and breathes the air from the tire.
 MythBusters (2003) did a James Bond Special, and tried repeatedly to reproduce this action.
 It proved to be impossible to do.

 The San Francisco Board of Supervisors forbade any falling stunt (as per The Spy Who Loved Me (1977), Moonraker (1979), and For Your Eyes Only (1981)) from the Golden Gate Bridge, in fear of copy-cat suicides.
 As such, the death of Zorin was created by special optical effects.